test-driven-development/devops-research-and-assessment/cover.md

   <h4>predicts</h4> <!-- .element: style="color:maroon" -->
   <Blockquote><h2>organizational performance</h2></Blockquote>

-notes: key finding
+notes: key finding: software delivery performance ⇒ organizational performance

 next -> IT performance is statistically predictive of organizational performance

 ___

-  <Blockquote><h2>"Firms with high-performing IT organizations were twice as likely to exceed their profitability, market share and productivity goals."</h2></Blockquote>
+> ### "Firms with high-performing IT organizations were twice as likely to exceed their profitability, market share and productivity goals."<!-- .element: style="color:purple" -->

 notes: from State of Devops Report 2016

-next -> DORA prescribes a recipe for improving software delivery performance
+next -> DORA ... prescribes a recipe for improving software delivery performance

 ___